x0xr00t/Automated-MUlti-UAC-Bypass/README.md

 * After a while the popups where gone and system32 cmd with powershell admin invoked.
 Cewl privesc going on here :D

-# idea to get rid of enoying popups box ...
+# The idea to get rid of enoying popups box ...
 * The how to was pretty easy as when the cmd is called its allready elevated, so i was like lets add a user before it calls the exec of the powershell.
 * And well behold there it was working as i wanted it.
 * I closed all boxes took me off the admin group rights and rerun the exploit.